 Seagrasses are suitable candidates for further investigation of detrital photosynthesis.
 While also marine macrophytes, they are fundamentally different from seaweeds.
 Seagrasses are vascular plants which, due to their terrestrial ancestry (Olsen et al., 2016), are differentiated into roots, rhizomes or stems, and leaves.
 However, convergent evolution with seaweeds (Olsen et al., 2016) has reduced their reliance on roots for nutrient uptake.
 Seagrass leaves tend to outperform their roots in suppling nutrients to the plant (Pedersen and Borum, 1992; Stapel et al., 1996; Pedersen et al., 1997; Gras et al., 2003; Viana et al., 2019).
 This suggests that seagrass leaves can independently photosynthesise, seemingly reducing the primary function of the roots to anchorage, analogous to the holdfast of seaweeds.
 However, given the usually greater ammonium concentration in sediment pore water, roots can supply more nitrogen despite the leaves’ greater uptake affinity (Short and McRoy, 1984; Lee and Dunton, 1999, but see Pedersen and Borum, 1992) and nutrients are translocated to leaves (Short and McRoy, 1984; Viana et al., 2019), even those tens of centimetres from the source (Marbà et al., 2002).
 Roots can also tap into nutrient pools that are unavailable to leaves, such as particulate (Evrard et al., 2005) and microbial (Patriquin and Knowles, 1972; Mohr et al., 2021) nitrogen.
 Clearly the photosynthetic emancipation of seagrass leaves is at a halfway point between terrestrial plants and macroalgae, so seagrasses probably display detrital photosynthesis to some extent.
 Relatively slow and light-dependent chlorophyll degradation in seagrass detritus (Knauer and Ayers, 1977; Pellikaan, 1982; Strother and Vatta, 1986) provides some support for this, but there are currently no data on seagrass detrital photosynthesis.
 Freshwater and terrestrial plants are expected to exhibit detrital photosynthesis to a similar and lesser extent respectively compared to seagrasses.

-Here I aim to verify the existence of detrital photosynthesis in seagrasses and test its extent in plants more broadly to determine potential influences on plant detrital dynamics.
-I conducted a brief ex situ decomposition experiment with the two diverse seagrasses Halophila ovalis (Hydrocharitaceae) and Amphibolis antarctica (Cymodoceaceae).
+Here I aim to quantify detrital photosynthesis in seagrasses and plants more broadly to predict the extent to which it may influence plant detrital dynamics.
+I hope this information will allow us to re-evaluate seaweed and seagrass decomposition in the context of plants at large.
+To address these aims I conducted a brief ex situ decomposition experiment with the two diverse seagrasses Halophila ovalis (Hydrocharitaceae) and Amphibolis antarctica (Cymodoceaceae).
 Apart from their phylogenetic (diverged 105 Ma ago, Waycott et al., 2018) and obvious morphological (de los Santos et al., 2012, 2016) differences, I chose these genera because they give some indication of the possibility of detached photosynthesis (Kenworthy et al., 1989; Pedersen et al., 1997).
 I excised fresh leaves and left them to decompose on sediment, measuring net photosynthesis of destructively sampled leaves at regular intervals.
 Excision was intended to mimic detachment of non-senescent leaves rather than abscission.
 I then compared my evidence with published data on seaweeds as well as terrestrial and freshwater plants by pulling together various lines of research in a single meta-analysis.

 Materials and methods